avadev/Avalara-AvaTax-for-Magento2/docs/customs-duty-import-tax.md

 ## Configuration

+1. In the Magento admin, go to `Stores > Settings > Configuration > Sales > Tax`.
+Click on the **AvaTax - Customs** section.
+2. Review each of the options in this section and input the appropriate value.
+This is [a screenshot of the configuration options.](https://raw.githubusercontent.com/wiki/classyllama/ClassyLlama_AvaTax/Pages/images/configuration_screenshot_2.0.0-rc1.png).
-In order to utilize CDIT, you must first enable it.
-Customs configuration options are located under `Stores > Configuration > Sales > Tax > AvaTax - Customs`.
-Outside of being enabled, CDIT will only work for countries that have AvaTax enabled for them, which is found under `Stores > Configuration > Sales > Tax > AvaTax - General > Taxable Countries`
+3. CDIT will only work for countries that have AvaTax enabled for them, which is found under `AvaTax - General > Taxable Countries`

 ### Shipping Method Mapping